gsscoder/gsscoder.github.io/_posts/2020-01-10-bootstrapping-the-third-blog.md

 Thanks to [jekyll-now](https://github.com/barryclark/jekyll-now) I created my third blog in very few time and in a simple way.

 Hoping to post more than in the past, I wish you good reading!

+If you want to comment, please send me a pull request.